Sicily: Antiquity

-Germanic rule (469–535)
+Roman and Germanic viceregal rule (469–535)

 The Western Roman Empire began falling apart after the invasion of Vandals, Alans, and Sueves across the Rhine on the last day of 406.
 Eventually the Vandals, after roaming about western and southern Hispania (present-day Iberia) for 20 years, moved to North Africa in 429 and occupied Carthage in 439.
 The Franks moved south from present-day Belgium.
-The Visigoths moved west and eventually settled in Aquitaine in 418; the Burgundians settled in present-day Savoy in 443.
+The Visigoths moved west and eventually settled in Aquitaine in 418; the Burgundians were settled in present-day Savoy in 443.

 The Vandals found themselves in a position to threaten Sicily – only 100 miles away from their North African bases.
 After taking Carthage, the Vandals, personally led by King Gaiseric, laid siege to Palermo in 440 as the opening act in an attempt to wrest the island from Roman rule.
 The Vandals made another attempt to take the island one year after the 455 sack of Rome, at Agrigento, but were defeated decisively by Ricimir in a naval victory off Corsica in 456.
 The island remained under Roman rule until 469.
 The Vandals lost possession of the island 8 years later in 477 to the East Germanic tribe of the Ostrogoths, who then controlled Italy and Dalmatia.
 The island was returned to the Ostrogoths by payment of tribute to their king Odoacer.
 He ruled Italy from 476 to 488 in the name of the Byzantine (Eastern Roman) Emperor.
 The Vandals kept a toehold in Lilybaeum, a port on the west coast.
 They lost this in 491 after making one last attempt to conquer the island from this port.
 The Ostrogothic conquest of Sicily (and of Italy as a whole) under Theodoric the Great began in 488.
 The Byzantine Emperor Zeno had appointed Theodoric as a military commander in Italy.
 The Goths were Germanic, but Theodoric fostered Roman culture and government and allowed freedom of religion.
 In 461 from the age of seven or eight until 17 or 18 Theodoric had become a Byzantine hostage; he resided in the great palace of Constantinople, was favored by Emperor Leo I (r.
 457–474) and learned to read, write and do arithmetic.